Kids can learn to reject pornographyStart teaching today. We’ll show you how! Get our FREE Quick Start Guide

-Led by Kristen A. Jenson, author of the best-selling children’s book Good Pictures Bad Pictures, Protect Young Minds™ (PYM) seeks to help parents “porn-proof” their kids before they come across highly addictive and easily accessible internet pornography.
-Additionally, PYM offers guidance for families whose children have already been hurt by pornography, and hopes to serve as a “force multiplier” by empowering proactive people who want to educate their local communities.
+Led by Kristen A. Jenson, author of the best-selling Good Pictures Bad Pictures series of children’s books, Protect Young Minds® (PYM) seeks to help parents “porn-proof” their kids before they come across highly addictive and easily accessible internet pornography.

 What People Are Saying

 I applaud the great work you are doing.
 I am a psychotherapist and I refer people to your website when I do presentations on the subject of pornography.

 I just have to say that your website and Good Pictures Bad Pictures books have been life-changing for my family.
 It’s so empowering to have tools like these to use instead of just fearing what is out there.
 Thank you so much for the work you do.